TheThingsIndustries/lorawan-join-server-deploy/helm-chart/README.md

 The Things Join Server requires a proxy to terminate TLS.
 Currently, the only supported proxy is Traefik.
 [See Helm chart documentation](https://github.com/traefik/traefik-helm-chart).

-The Things Join Server uses a sevice account that is linked to the IAM role to access AWS resources.
+The Things Join Server uses a service account that is linked to the IAM role to access AWS resources.
 This is the default configuration.

 ```yaml
 # aws.values.yaml